Heimgartner takes Sydney SuperNight pole, T8 misses top 10 - Speedcafe.com

 Kostecki went second on a 1:29.5196s and then Fullwood on a 1:29.3371 but the bigger story which was unfolding concerned the two Triple Eight Camaros.

-Feeney could not improve while van Gisbergen breached track limits at Brock’s 05 on his first push lap and then quickly bailed out of the second, meaning he was stranded in 20th without a time to his name.
+Feeney could not improve while van Gisbergen breached track limits at Brock’s 05 on his first push lap and then quickly bailed out of his next tour, meaning he was stranded in 20th without a time to his name.

 With the chequered flag out, David Reynolds (#26 Penrite Mustang) had slipped back to 10th before Golding delivered the knockout blow.